 Bharadwaja

 Bharadwaja was a descendant of Rishi Angira.
-In the epic Ramayana, God Rama along with Sita and Lakshmana met Rishi Bharadwaja at his hermitage in the holy city of Prayagraj in present-day Uttar Pradesh.
+In the epic Ramayana, God Rama along with Seeta and Lakshmana met Rishi Bharadwaja at his hermitage in the holy city of Prayagraj in present-day Uttar Pradesh.
 Acharya Bharadwaja authored the ” Yantra Sarvasva ” which includes astonishing and outstanding discoveries in aviation science, space science and flying machines.
 He has described 3 categories of flying machines: (1) One that flies on earth from one place to another.
 (2) One that travels from one planet to another.
 (3) And one that travels from one universe to another.

 Sushruta